Improv/Contemporary with Gabrielle Lamb of Pigeonwing Dance

 Incorporating elements of yoga and the Feldenkrais Method, class will consist of structured improvisation, conditioning and cardio.
 We will stay in motion for the whole 60-75 minutes.

-Pigeonwing technique establishes a fun but challenging environment for exploration.
+Pigeonwing technique establishes a safe but challenging environment for exploration.
 We investigate movement initiation from different points in the body and learn strategies for efficient level changes.
-As we cycle through imagery, movement puzzles and textures, we will build coordination, strength, clarity of movement/intention, movement quality, and creativity.
+As we cycle through movement puzzles and textures, we will build coordination, strength, clarity of movement/intention, movement quality, and creativity.